 Falls School of Business

-The accounting major is designed to provide a knowledge base in both financial and managerial accounting.
-Accounting courses expose the student to a broad perspective of accounting needed for management responsibility within a company, in the field of public accounting.
+The accounting program provides a knowledge base in both financial and managerial accounting.
+Accounting courses in the Falls School of Business explore a broad perspective of accounting that you use for management responsibilities within a company and in the field of public accounting.
 The accounting major also provides rigorous preparation for graduate studies for students interested in graduate school.

 At Anderson University, our accounting majors are focused on more than spreadsheets.
 In a Christ-centered environment, students can expect to consider this profession in a missional way, as a means to help others.
 The accounting major provides coursework that helps prepare students for the Certified Management Accountant (CMA) exam and the Certified Public Accountant (CPA) exam.
 This program can be completed in a 3-year or 4-year path to graduation.

 - Graduate with a BA in Accounting in 3 years